Skip to main content

 Overriding delivery settings via the trigger event payload

-Unlike legacy action cards, cards sent by Action Flows should not have their delivery settings overriden by metadata values you supply in Trigger events.
+Unlike legacy action cards, cards sent by Action Flows should not have their delivery settings overridden by metadata values you supply in Trigger events.
 This is because Action Flows can contain multiple send a card steps, and supplying this data once in the trigger will attempt to apply it to all send a card steps, and is highly likely to cause unintended behaviors.
-To support a smooth migration for existing customer we have not blocked your systems from sending delivery metadata in trigger events, and we will attempt to apply it if supplied (which will continue to work as expected for single card action flows), but we will be deprecating this soon to prevent unintended system behavior
+To support a smooth migration for existing customers we have not blocked your systems from sending delivery metadata in trigger events, and we will attempt to apply it if supplied (which will continue to work as expected for single card action flows), but we will be deprecating this soon to prevent unintended system behavior

 Streams